EXCLUSIVE-India aims to keep FY2023 fiscal deficit at last year's level - sources

 By Aftab Ahmed and Swati Bhat

-NEW DELHI/MUMBAI, June 23 (Reuters) - India's government won't be able to cut its budget deficit in the current fiscal year as previously projected, officials said, but will seek to cap the shortfall at last year's level to prevent a major deterioration in public finances.
+NEW DELHI/MUMBAI, June 23 (Reuters) - India's government will not be able to cut its budget deficit this fiscal year as previously projected, officials said, but will seek to cap the shortfall at last year's level to prevent a major deterioration in public finances.

 In February, Prime Minister Narendra Modi's government set a fiscal deficit target of 6.4% of gross domestic output (GDP) for the year that started on April 1, compared with a deficit of 6.7% last year.

-"We will try to contain the slippage to last year's levels," one of the officials, who did not want to be named, told Reuters.
+"We will try to contain the slippage to last year's levels," one of the officials, who declined to be identified, told Reuters.

 Surging costs forced India in May to cut fuel taxes and change duty structures, hitting revenues by about $19.16 billion, while additional fertiliser subsidies lifted expenditure.